pni-lab/connattractor/docs/01-paper.md

 consists of a single layer of fully connected nodes, the undirected weights connecting all the nodes serve as the system's memory.
 Instead of training the weights on known patterns, we initialize the weights with a group-level connectivity matrix; each node in the network representing a brain region.
-Through its associative memory capabilities, the network can retrieve patterns embedded within its memory, when presented with an input similar to the target pattern.
+Through its associative memory capabilities, the network can retrieve patterns embedded within its memory, when presented with an input similar to a target pattern.
 During the retrieval process, the network will iterate on the output pattern until the system converges to a stable state, a so-called attractor state.
 The mathematical energy of all possible states of a trained Hopfield network spans an N dimensional, multi-stable state landscape.
 This landscape constrains the state configurations, which can be